orchestral/docs/src/components/config/index.md

 return [

     // ...

     'config' => [
-		'orchestra/foundation::config',  // if package config is group under "config/config.php"
+        'orchestra/foundation::config', // if package config is group under "config.php"
-		'orchestra/foundation::roles',   // Using one of the key available in "config/config.php" 'orchestra/html::form',          // When package contain "config/form.php"
+        'orchestra/foundation::roles',  // Using one of the key available in "config.php" 'orchestra/html::form',         // When package contain "form.php"
     ],

 ];
 ```